As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 RNZALR BASIC TRAINING

-PHASE ONE: NZ CERTIFICATE IN ELECTRONIC ENGINEERING, LEVEL 1
+PHASE ONE: NATIONAL CERTIFICATE IN ELECTRONIC ENGINEERING, PART 1

-This 30 week course is conducted at TTS, Devonport Naval Base, and is the start of your academic training.
-It is here that you will begin collecting trade related unit standards towards your NZ Certificate in Electronic Enginering Level 1 qualification.
+This 30 week course is conducted at the Weapons Engineering School (WES), Devonport Naval Base, and is the start of your academic training.
+It is here that you will begin collecting trade related unit standards towards your National Certificate in Electronic Engineering qualification.

 JUNIOR ELECTRONIC TECHNICIANS COURSE

-This 19 week course is held at TTS Trentham, and is designed to give you an insight into the repair and maintenance of optical equipment, workshop documentation and procedures, High Reliability Hand Soldering (HRHS) and Cable Repair techniques.
+This 12 week course is held at TTS Trentham, and is designed to give you an insight into the repair and maintenance of optical equipment, workshop documentation and procedures, general engineering skills, High Reliability Hand Soldering (HRHS) and Cable Repair techniques.

-This course culminates in the student constructing, from scratch, an Electronic Switched Mode Power Supply which they can retain as their own.
+This course culminates in the student constructing, from basic principles, an Electronic Switched Mode Power Supply which they can retain as their own.

 INTERMEDIATE ELECTRONIC TECHNICIAN COURSE

-This 13 week course is conducted at TTS Trentham, and is designed to develop your repair and maintenance skills on more advanced communications systems and the NZLAV.
+This 14 week course is conducted at TTS Trentham, and is designed to develop your repair and maintenance skills on more advanced electronic equipment’s such as Image Intensifiers, Thermal Imagers, Laser Range Finders and multiple communication systems.

-PHASE TWO: NZ CERTIFICATE IN ELECTRONIC ENGINEERING, LEVEL 4
+PHASE TWO: NZ CERTIFICATE IN ELECTRONIC ENGINEERING, PART 2

-This 42 week course is conducted at TTS Devonport Naval Base, and will see you finish off your academic training.
+This 48 week course is conducted at the WES, Devonport Naval Base, and will see you finish off your academic training.
 It is here that you will be awarded your NZ Certificate in Electronic Engineering Level 4.

 SENIOR ELECTRONIC TECHNICIANS COURSE